TheWisker/EMath/README.md

 <h2 align="center">Dependencies</h2>

 The dependencies are listed in the ./third_party/dependencies file.
-The only not optional depdendencies are ncurses and opengl in Linux.

 <h2 align="center">Screenshots</h2>